jyj5558/theta/README.md

 ```

 >**Quality check #4:**
 >Inside the target species directory, evaluate the mapping rates.
-If any outliers are identified (e.g., low mapping rate (i.e. less than 80%), low depth, low breadth) note these for potential removal during the last step.
+If any outliers are identified (e.g., low mapping rate (i.e. less than 80%), low depth (i.e. less than 1x), low breadth (i.e., less than 80%)) note these for potential removal during the last step.
 Also, confirm that there are the correct number of rows (below) as there are samples.
 A discrepency could identify a problem sample.

  Alignment rates:
  ```